dhicks/comp-HOPOS/04_readme.txt

 duplicates.
 --------------------------------------------------------------------------------
 Formatting assumptions:
-- UTF-8 CSV: easily modified by removing the encoding argument in line 14.
+- UTF-8 CSV: easily modified by removing the encoding arguments in lines 14, 287.
 - Row with column labels at top: remove line 16; modify lines 240 and 251 as appropriate.
 - Columns representing Family Name, Given Name, Primary Pubs, Secondary Pubs: can